 Yet he continues to achieve his goals and strives to make a success out of his life.
 He recently climbed Ben Nevis, completed a triathlon and a tandem parachute jump.

 He will share his story at the event in Newmachar in the hope of inspiring others and raising awareness of the importance of physical activity to mental health.

-Live Life Aberdeenshire officers will highlight resources and support services available to local clubs, both locally and nationally.
+LLA officers will highlight resources and support services available to local clubs, both locally and nationally.

 Attendees can attend two of these workshops over the course of the day.

 A ‘marketplace’ will be set up where organisations such as governing bodies can set out a stall, with the opportunity to provide information on how they can support clubs.

 Spaces cost £10 per person.
 Refreshments and lunch will be provided.